redthing1/w1tn3ss/tools/README.md

 # tools

-utility scripts for w1tn3ss development.
+utilities for working with w1tn3ss.

 ## macos-signing